Mobi-Market/Hook/README.md

 THen come the parameters delivered by the hook, in this case the user.

 The hook listener above caught the call of the fillUser, extended the received object, and returned it to its original place.
-After the run of the hook the $user object contains a profilImage variable as well.
+After the run of the hook the $user object contains a profileImage variable as well.

 Number 10 in the example is the priority.
 They are executed in an order, so if a number 5 is registered to the fillUser as well, it will run before number 10.